Akolibob/Classification-of-Guitar-Pickups-by-Timbre/README.md

   - Evaluation of features and model and re-training

 The code is made in a way that only certain sections of it can be used.
 Read the TO-DO list for more information.

-# How can I use the code?

-The goal of this project was initially a way to identify the sound of a guitar pickup and categorize it so the buyer can find something that is matching the tone they want.
-Even though guitar pickups have a much smaller effect on the timbre compared to the rest of the electronics in a guitar, it is something that can help the buyer make a more informed decision with more information.

-What is lacking from this project is a proper dataset which, if someone was to use the same electronics and setup, and properly record sound files with only the pickup as a variable, it woul help the evaluation of the impact of pickups in the sound profile of the electric guitar.

 ## TO-DO List:
   - Make functions for repeating sections